NREL/nsrdb/README.md

 ## Installation
 1. Use conda (anaconda or miniconda with python 3.7) to create an nsrdb environment: `conda create --name nsrdb python=3.7`
 2. Activate your new conda env: `conda activate nsrdb`
+3. A few packages cannot be installed using pypi and must be installed using conda.
+Run these commands:

+    a. `conda install hdf4`

+    b. `conda install pyhdf`

-3. Navigate to the nsrdb directory that contains setup.py and run: `pip install -e .`
+4. Navigate to the nsrdb directory that contains setup.py and run: `pip install -e .`

-    a.
-There is a known dependency issue between h5py and netCDF4.
-If you get an error using the netCDF4 module, you should additionally `conda install netCDF4`
+5. There is a known dependency issue between h5py and netCDF4.
+If you get an error using the netCDF4 module, you should additionally run: `conda install netCDF4`
 4. Test your installation:

     a.
 Start ipython and test the following import: `from nsrdb.data_model import DataModel`